Siddanagowda/PyTorch/README.md

 ---

+### 4. PyTorch Computer Vision (`PyTorch_computer_vision.ipynb`)

+This notebook focuses on computer vision tasks using PyTorch.
+Here are the topics to explore:

+#### Topics:
+- **Introduction to Computer Vision**:
+  - What is computer vision?
+  - Applications of computer vision (e.g., object detection, image segmentation)

+- **Working with Image Data**:
+  - Loading and preprocessing image datasets
+  - Using `torchvision.datasets` and `torchvision.transforms`

+- **Building Convolutional Neural Networks (CNNs)**:
+  - Understanding convolutional layers, pooling layers, and fully connected layers
+  - Implementing CNN architectures in PyTorch

+- **Transfer Learning**:
+  - Using pre-trained models like ResNet, VGG, or MobileNet
+  - Fine-tuning pre-trained models for specific tasks

+- **Training and Evaluation**:
+  - Training CNNs on image datasets
+  - Evaluating model performance using metrics like accuracy and F1-score
+  - Visualizing predictions and feature maps

+- **Advanced Topics**:
+  - Data augmentation techniques for improving model generalization
+  - Using GPUs for faster training of large models

+---

 ### Additional Topics to Explore

 If you want to dive deeper into PyTorch, here are some additional topics you can explore: